zpainter/iassist/content/about/media.md

 ### IASSIST Store

 Fancy a cool T-shirt, mug, or just a colorful sticker for your laptop or water bottle to show that you are affiliated with IASSIST?
 Then your next stop is the IASSIST shop on Redbubble.
-More products may come later - let us know what you would like to find!

 {{< figure src="/img/about/redbubbleshop.jpg" alt="IASSIST branded products." width="500" >}}